Status as on 1/08/2019

 - Corporate Debtor having completed the corporate insolvency resolution process twelve months preceding the date of filing the application.

-- Corporate Debtor who has violated any terms of the resolution plan which was approved twelve months before the filing of application.
+- Corporate Debtor has violated any terms of the resolution plan which was approved twelve months before the filing of an application.

-Corporate Debtor against whom liquidation process has already been initiated.
+Corporate Debtor against whom the liquidation process has already been initiated.

-Disclaimer – the above articles is based on the interpretation of related situations and laws which may change person to person.
+Disclaimer – The above articles are based on the interpretation of related situations and laws that may change person to person.
 The readers are expected to take expert opinion before placing reliance on this article.
-For any clarification, please reach the author at email@example.com
+For any clarification, please reach the author at firstname.lastname@example.org